mac-theobio/DataViz/admin/assignments.md

 1.  **due Fri Oct 29**: Make some sort of data visualization using ideas from the last two weeks -- that is, something that is either interactive, animated, or explicitly spatial (e.g., map based).

-2. **due Mon Nov 1**: Write one paragraph about a possible project you might consider doing.
+2. **due Mon Nov 1 (by 2:30 pm)**: Write one paragraph about a possible project you might consider doing.
 You should talk about a possible data set, and also about what kind of visualization interests you.
-Please put it in the main directory of your repo and call it project.md.
+Please post your question on [the "project discussion" Teams channel](https://teams.microsoft.com/l/channel/19%3a2726c78b5d6d4e78b6eb5e442499a595%40thread.tacv2/project%2520discussion?groupId=383cdedc-8899-4ce1-883c-1126ec2b10ea&tenantId=44376307-b429-42ad-8c25-28cd496f4772).

 ## week 5